fsvreddit/image-moderator/README.md

 A Dev Platform app for detecting AI content in images.

 This app uses the Sightengine API to analyse image posts for AI content.

 To use, you need to sign up to [Sightengine's platform](https://sightengine.com/) and obtain an API user ID and key.
 You must set the API User in the app settings, and the API key via the subreddit context menu.

-For smaller use cases, Sightengine's free tier will be adequate, permitting 100 AI detections per day up to 400/month.
+For many use cases, Sightengine's free tier will be adequate, permitting 100 AI detections per day up to 400/month.
 For higher usage needs, Sightengine offer paid plans.

 ## Checking images